hotmeshio/sdk-typescript/README.md

     }
     ```

 4. Finally, create a **worker** and link the workflow function.
-Workers listen for tasks on their assigned Redis stream and invoke the workflow function each time they receive an event.
+Workers listen for tasks on their assigned task queue and invoke the workflow function each time they receive an event.

     ```typescript
     //worker.ts